GreatTaku/Discord-Bot-Examples/README.rst

 ======================

- 1. Go to `Discord Developer Page <https://discordapp.com/developers/>`_ and login or register an Discord User Account (you can loging with your personal discord account)
+ 1. Go to `Discord Developer Page <https://discordapp.com/developers/>`_ and login or register an Discord User Account (you can login with your personal discord account)
  2. Go to `My Apps <https://discordapp.com/developers/applications/me>`_
  3. Click on `New App <https://discordapp.com/developers/applications/me/create>`_
  4. Fill in "App Name" with your bot's name (this will be your bot name, it cannot be changed)
  5. Fill in the optional "App Description" with the description and upload a bot avatar for "App Icon"
- 6. Click on "Create App" (note: All previously added details are changable)
+ 6. Click on "Create App" (note: All previously added details are changeable)
  7. Go to `My Apps <https://discordapp.com/developers/applications/me>`_ and select the bot you just created
  8. Scroll down to the "Bot" section, click "Create a Bot User", and conform your choice ("click Yes, do it!")
  9. Click on the check mark for "Public Bot"